 Additional information if you got married in Sweden

 If you marry in Sweden you are not given a marriage certificate, but a document known in Swedish as a vigselbevis.
-The first time you apply for a passport or ID card after marrying you will need to have this document legalised and, if necessary, translated.

 Step 3: Apply at a Dutch border municipality or at Schiphol Airport